Application Information

 - If you’re accepted into a program, there are training fees your first year and dues ($25-35 in most counties) required every subsequent year.

 - Our program does allow for a 2-year apprenticeship option, requiring 60 hours of volunteer service over a 2-year period and successful completion of all other requirements.
+This must be pre-approved by your local county staff.

 What to know about the application: